stjfs03/Project2/README.md

 ### Action Points

-A `ClanMember` may perform a veriable number of action points during an interaction.
+A `ClanMember` may perform a variable number of action points during an interaction.
 0 or a negative number of action points corresponds with running away.
 Positive non-zero action points performed correspond to damage from a warrior or heal points from a healer.

 Any warrior or healer may perform up to 10 action points with no penalty.
+This is known as iteration damage.
 However, additional action points will cost a penalty in hit points.
 A `ClanMember` may perform 2 additional action points for each penalty point taken.
 For example, 11 or 12 action points cost 1 penalty hit point, 13 or 14 action points cost 2 penalty hit points, etc.